LoveHRTF/YouOnlyLookOnce-TF2.0/README.md

 ## 2. Train
 Under dir ~/YouOnlyLookOnce-TF2.0/src/  \

+Test outputs will be generated every time when model was auto saved (per 20 epochs), and located in ` /YouOnlyLookOnce-TF2.0/tmp/epoch_n`

 ### 2.1.
 Train a new model
 To train from scratch, model checkpoints will be stored in /YouOnlyLookOnce-TF2.0/checkpoints/: \
 `python main.py`